 Considering these points, the community developing this spec has yet to come to agreement on where the single "Source of Truth" of the referral lies (or if there is just one), and remains undecided.

 RMS Sources must be trusted by RMS Target to receive referral updates from the RMS Target

 For an RMS Source to receive an update about referral it has submitted to an RMS Target, the RMS Source must be pre-authorized and authenticated via some type of trust mechanism with the RMS Target.

-Remove PHI at RMS Target when a referral is revoked
+RMS Target SHALL Remove PHI when a referral is revoked

 In the rare cases when a patient removes previously granted consent for the referral to be transmitted or viewed by the target user, the referral is revoked.
 Revoke can be initiated from either the RMS Source of RMS Target.

 In this case, the RMS Target must deny the recipient user of the referral further access to this referral's personal health information.

 The RMS Target can decide within its process and legislative framework whether this also requires deletion of the PHI data on its system.

 Chain & Branch Referrals with the ServiceRequest.basedOn element